aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 ## Step 4: implement resource isolation using tags

+### Resource isolation for multi-domain

 💡 Experimentation idea:
-Implement resource isolation based on automated SageMaker tags as described in [Domain resource isolatio](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-resource-isolation.html).
+Implement resource isolation based on automated SageMaker tags as described in [Domain resource isolation](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-resource-isolation.html).

 You can use the following sample `Deny` policy: